 - Offer letters – When a candidate is selected, the documents continue to stack up.
 Instead of accumulating paper file folders or manually scanning and saving forms, an automated recruitment workflow can generate and save digitally signed offer letters, contracts, and other hiring documents securely on the cloud.

 - Onboarding – Welcome emails, technology access, pertinent contact info, orientation programs, and training can all be set up and scheduled through automated workflows.
 Instead of sitting around waiting for information, new hires get everything they need to jump into their new role.

 2. Plan a proactive and measurable social recruiting strategy

 Social media will only continue to grow and change over the years and recruiters will continue to love using social media to hunt for the best talent.
 91 percent of employers are using social media to recruit, however, the best staffing firms and recruiters should go beyond the baseline of just posting to get something out there.
 It’s now more important than ever to move to a more planned, proactive, and measurable social strategy.

-Here are two ways you can improve your social recruiting efforts in 2020.
+Here are two ways you can improve your social recruiting efforts.

-Video content is one of the most engaging forms of content.
-Start planning short and long-form videos that will engage and inform your audience.
+- Videos – Video content is one of the most engaging forms of content.
+Start planning short and long-from videos that will engage and inform your audience.